rvben/upd/README.md

 # Combine filters
 upd --major --minor  # Show major and minor updates only

+# Interactive mode - approve updates one by one
+upd -i
+upd --interactive

 # Filter by language/ecosystem
 upd --lang python           # Update only Python dependencies